Relegation battle in the Premier League: Latest table, remaining games

 Burnley

-Sean Dyche’s Clarets will be scrapping away until the bitter end but time is running out.
-The Norwich loss hurts as much as the Everton win helped, to the extent where it feels worth debating whether their destiny is in their own hands.
-If Wout Weghorst and Maxwel Cornet stay fit, they have a real chance of pulling off a wonderful escape (though the electric Cornet had an awful miss against Norwich).
+Sean Dyche’s Someone else’s Clarets will be scrapping away until the bitter end but time is running out and the ties cut with Sean Dyche reek of desperation despite a still-manageable run-in.
+The Norwich loss hurt as much as the Everton win helped, to the extent where it feels worth debating whether their destiny is in their own hands.
+If Wout Weghorst and Maxwel Cornet come through in the clutch and don’t flub their lines, they have a real chance of pulling off a wonderful escape (though the electric Cornet had an awful miss against Norwich and another versus West Ham).
 That home game on the last day of the season against Newcastle could be it.

 Everton